 Add ground turkey to onions and cook until meat is browned.
 Drain off excess grease.
 Stir in 2 oz. of green chilies and 2 Tbsp. taco seasoning.
 Cook for 2-3 minutes until seasoning is combined.

 - Add frozen zesty corn and black bean veggies and Herdez Roasted Pasilla Chile Mexican Cooking Sauce; simmer on medium-low for 5 minutes.

 - While meat is simmering, make cornbread mix.

 - Place 2 boxes of dry cornbread mix in a large bowl.

 In a small bowl, whisk together eggs and milk.

-- Add egg mixture, reserved bacon, remaining green chilies and 2/3 cup shredded to cornbread mix.
+Add egg mixture, reserved bacon, remaining green chilies, and 2/3 cup shredded cheese to cornbread mix.
 Stir just to combine.
 Do not overmix.

 - Lightly grease a 9*13 baking dish with cooking spray.

-- Pour half of cornbread batter into bottom of dish.
+- Pour half of the cornbread batter into the bottom of the dish.

 - Spread meat mixture over batter.